 There are a few reputable brands that have shorter warranties that are probably worth a look, but our recommendations all have 30 year or lifetime warranties.

-Sets: If you're buying a set, be sure you're going to use all the pieces.
-Check the piece sizes to be sure you're not getting too-small filler pieces.
+Sets: If you're buying a set, be sure you'll use all the pieces.
+Check piece sizes to be sure you get what you want.
 Few sets come with a large (12-inch) skillet, so if you want that, be sure to work it into your budget.

 Pros and Cons